This article shows you how to do the Tongariro Crossing. You will learn where to stay, what to pack and how best to complete the walk without a guide.

 The Tongariro Alpine Crossing is rated as one of the best day walks in New Zealand if not the world.
-It is a must do if you are in the North Island of New Zealand.
+It is a must-do if you are on the North Island of New Zealand.
 The 19.4 Km hike passes over the volcanic terrain of an active volcano (Mount Tongariro).

 It was less than 24 hours between deciding to do the hike and standing at the start line.
-We had the necessary shoes, supplies and camera equipment.
-As the clock struck 9am we set off along the track.
-This is considered a “late departure”, with most leaving around 6am.
-This is to lower a risk of having to return to the start due to inclement weather.
+We had the necessary shoes, supplies, and camera equipment.
+As the clock struck 9 am we set off along the track.
+This is considered a “late departure”, with most leaving around 6 am.
+This is to lower the risk of having to return to the start due to inclement weather.

 We were recommended the following items after a review of the Tongariro Alpine Crossing Website:

 - Food and plenty of fluid, especially in the summer months.
 If you are planning on completing any of the summit tracks, ensure you have additional water supplies.

 - Strong, sturdy boots (you will be trekking over uneven volcanic terrain)